BUY BOOKS ON AMAZON

 Magic in the Mystic Circle is an enchanting character-driven cozy fantasy blending humour and adventure with political intrigue.
 Thick with playful banter the narrative balances light-hearted wit and charming mystical characters with the serious undertones of sabotage and political tension.

-Magic in the Shale is ideal for readers seeking cross-genre blend of political intrigue and humour in a cozy fantasy storytelling, with a first-person introspective narrative.
+Magic in the Shale is ideal for readers seeking cross-genre blend of political intrigue and humour in a charming fantasy storytelling, with a first-person introspective narrative.

 The Fleck Series is ideal for: